 I think it’s time to confront one of the most interesting and tricky parts of a GCDOCS implementation: the process and dynamics of actually meeting with clients in order to model out their GCDOCS environment.

-The outcomes of a GCDOCS architecture meeting might be fairly apparent: get folders, get metadata, align with information architecture/records management, smile nicely, and make sure to shut off the projector when you leave.
+The outcomes of a GCDOCS architecture meeting might be fairly apparent: get folders, get metadata, align with information architecture/records management, smile nicely, and make sure to shut off the projector when you leave (if you need a budget projector, learn more here).
 But like any encounter with real humans, GCDOCS meetings offer plenty of opportunity for a number of strange deviations, rabbit holes or tangents…

 Here are some tips I have formulated based on real experiences trying to design a GCDOCS/EDRMS environment for a wide variety of departmental business lines.

 Ideally, your clients will have been made familiar with the system, have had some elementary orientation or training, and will been made aware of the architectural goals of the meeting before entering the room for your first session.
 Ensuring this type of preparation on their part is a fundamental principle of Change Management.
 But one must always prepare for the worst: people with no idea what’s going on, what they are being asked, or what GCDOCS even entails.

 Inconsistent attendance and unexpected personnel substitutions will also make for a disorienting experience.
 As a contingency plan, you should always be prepared to discuss the following, as quickly as humanly possible:

 - What GCDOCS is, and what goes in it